socketio/socket.io-website/docs/categories/01-Documentation/troubleshooting.md

 Possible explanations:

 - [a proxy in front of your servers does not accept the WebSocket connection](#a-proxy-in-front-of-your-servers-does-not-accept-the-WebSocket-connection)
+- you have [express-status-monitor](https://www.npmjs.com/package/express-status-monitor) library enabled that runs its own socket.io instance.
+Please see the solution [here](https://github.com/RafalWilinski/express-status-monitor)

 ### A proxy in front of your servers does not accept the WebSocket connection